garfix/richard/docs/design-principles.md

 * A block is a processing step that can have multiple possible results or interpretations
 * Each block has zero or more steps.
 Each step can have a implementation that can set via setter-injection.
 No default steps are set, to ensure backward-compatibility.
 * Keep external dependencies to a minimum.
 Use optional dependencies when possible.
+* Expose shortcomings, rather than to smooth-talk over them (this is a hard one)